 • Developed the Hate Crime Dashboard, which provides real time data regarding hate crimes and occurrences in Hamilton.
 Analytic data provided by the dashboard aids with the identification of areas of concern and trends, which can help in focused prevention measures.

 Reporting

-- Ensured accessibility by providing multiple avenues to report such as online, over the phone or in person. - Participated in the HSR "See Something Do Something" QR code campaign.
+Ensured accessibility by providing multiple avenues to report such as online, over the phone or in person.

 Next Steps: